 How to Implement Conversational Capital in Your Brand

-To bring the eight engines roaring into life, the book provides tips on designing and implementing a solution.
+To bring the eight engines of conversational capital to life, the book provides tips on designing and implementing a solution.

 a) Designing Conversational Capital

 On design, you should start by identifying what your brand truly is about and develop your brand story.

 Study what your potential customers are interested in, and dive into what they truly want.